‘The Vampire Diaries’ Season 8: Another Familiar Face Returning

 Another familiar face is returning to The Vampire Diaries Season 8.
 New episode stills from the penultimate episode show that Matt will come face to face with a family member he hasn’t seen since Season 1.
 It is unclear just how this character will play a part in the episode.

-According to Entertainment Weekly, Kelly Donovan is set to make an appearance in the second to last episode of The Vampire Diaries ever.
+According to Entertainment Weekly, Kelly Donovan is set to make an appearance in the second-to-last episode of The Vampire Diaries ever.
 For those who don’t remember – it has been eight years – this is Matt’s mom.
-Kelly decided to abandon her children, after Matt suggested it was best for all of them.
+Kelly decided to abandon her children after Matt suggested it was best for all of them.
 It was just after this that Vicki was turned into a vampire and then killed by Damon Salvatore.
-Matt was left alone, but would try to remain an integral part of the series.
+Matt was left alone but would try to remain an integral part of the series.

 GUESS WHO'S BACK???
 Yay for Kelly Donovan !!!
 Haha @cwtvd #tvd #tvdforever #MattDonovan #TVDWrapParty #TheVampireDiaries pic.twitter.com/IaEycQMQeZ